gtpankaj4/campusmesh/README.md

-# CampusMesh - Advanced Campus Community Platform
+# Campesh - Your campus, your network

 A comprehensive campus community platform built with Next.js 14, TypeScript, and Tailwind CSS, featuring reputation systems, private communities, real-time messaging, and anti-spam measures.